bmaso/tensor-algebra/README.md

   principal feature of this implementation is use of nested `map` and `fold` operations on the tensor element values.

-The imperative implementation requires the implementor to code the execution plan for the operations explicitly.
-Different execution environments, e.g. JVM vs.
-GPU, will require very different implementations.

-The functional implementation abstracts the looping aspects of the implementation, allowing the data container (the tensor classes/objects) to "decide" the best way to carry out the calculation at runtime.
-Heavy use of recursion makes the runtime's job of devising an efficient execution plan quite difficult -- impractically so for even moderately complex tensor expressions such as N-dimensional cross-correlation.

-The conclusion: processing of numerical data in most imperative and/or functional programming languages, especially multi-dimensional numerical data, is easy to express but rather slow to execute unless the code is purpose-built for GPUs or other highly parallelized execution environments.
-Automated algorithms for translating either imperative or functional expressions into highly parallelized code are simply too limited to be effective.
+Either implementation does not yield easily to automated parallelization of the code.
+If you have a processor such as a GPU available, which typically has 1000+ cores, you would want to re-write these implementations with heavy parallelism in mind.
+This would involve thread and task management with the associated heavy coding overhead.

+However, by using a few basic operations designed for parallelism it would be possible to implement cross-correlation and convolution in such a way that they could be automatically parallelized to the maximum extent available to the local computation platform.

 The Tensor Algebra is comprised of a few simple operations that are relatively easy to evaluate efficiently using highly parallel processing hardware.
 These operations can be combined to described complex operations, such as N-dimensional cross-correlation, Fourier transforms, particle and field simulations, and much more.
-Thus the performance limitations of imperative and functional expression can be overcome without sacrificing Scala's expressiveness.
+Thus the performance boost available from local computation platforms can be realized automatically without sacrificing Scala's expressiveness.

 ## Basic Concepts: Dimensionality and Magnitude

 ### Scalar Values, or Every Tensor has Infinite Dimension

 Think of a scalar tensor as a simple box holding a single value.
 The magnitude of this "box" is 1 along every side.

-If you think about it, a scalar tensor has magnitude 1 in every dimension.
+In the Tensor Algebra a scalar tensor is considered a tensor with magnitude 1 in every dimension.
 It could be thought of as having magnitude 1 in `_X`, and also having magnitude 1 in `_Y`, in `_Z`, or in any higher dimension.

 A *scalar tensor* (or simply a "scalar") then is any tensor with magnitude 1 in every dimension.
 It has a single element value.
-Any ***reduce*** operation on a scalar tensor in any dimension(s) will yield the exact same scalar tensor.

-A scalar arithmetic value is synonymous with a scalar tensor have the same single element value in this Tensor Algebra.
-For example, the integer 18 is synonymous with a scalar tensor having element value 18.
-There is a 1:1 bidirectional mapping between the number line and the set of all numeric scalar tensors.

-Note that every tensor has magnitude of at least 1 in every dimension.
+This implies, by the way, that *every* tensor has magnitude of at least 1 in every dimension.
 For example, a 3x3 2-D tensor has depth 3 in the `_X` dimension, 3 in the `_Y` dimension, 1 in the `_Z` dimension and 1 in every other dimension after `_Z`.

 #### The Order and Naming of Dimensions

-Without a common definition of dimensions, a 3x3 tensor could arbitrarily have magnitude 3 in the `_X` and `_Y` dimensions, the `_Y` and `_Z` dimensions, the `_X` and `_W` dimensions, etc.
+Without a common definition of dimensions, a 3x3 tensor could arbitrarily have magnitude 3 in the `_X` and `_Y` dimensions, or the `_Y` and `_Z` dimensions, or the `_X` and `_W` dimensions, etc.

 In order to be able to compare and combine tensors with each other we assume there is a common order to dimensions.
 We assign the nominal symbol "`_X`" to the first dimension, "`_Y`" to the second dimension, and "`_Z`" to the third.
 For dimensions 4 and above we start naming them with the letter "`_W`", and work backwards through the English alphabet: "`_V`", "`_U`", "`_T`", "`_S`", then "`_R`", etc. "`_A`" then is the 26*th* dimension.
 After that we use "`_XX`", "`_YY`", etc.

 So when we say a tensor is magnitude "3x4", it is understood this means magnitude 3 in the `_X` dimension, and magnitude 4 in the `_Y` dimension.

 A tensor described as "3x3 in the `_X` and `_Z` dimensions" would more formally be said to have magnitude 3x1x3.

 #### Magnitude Dictates Dimensionality

 When we say a tensor is "2-D", or "3-D", or any "*n*-D" what we are describing is the last dimension with magnitude greater than 1.
 So a 1-D tensor of magnitude 3 has magnitude 3 in the `_X` dimension, and magnitude 1 for every dimension after `_X`.

 A 3-D tensor will have a magnitude greater than 1 in the `_Z` direction.
 It *may* have magnitude greater than 1 in the `_X` or `_Y` directions (and it may not).
 It definitely will have magnitude 1 in the `_W` dimension and every dimension after.

 This means scalar tensors are 0-D, since a scalar tensor has magnitude 1 in every dimension.

 ## Some Simple Tensor Operations

 Definitions of some basic operations using the Tensor Algebra.
 I intend these to illustrate the Tensor Algebra is capable of expressing higher level complex operators.

 ### Constructing Tensors Filled with Constant Values